 If you’re looking to help these little guys out, try putting up nest boxes to provide them with a home, or put up suet and black-oil sunflower seed feeders to provide them with that yummy, fatty food to keep them warm!

 Miss the birds this winter?
 Add any of these photos to your collection!
-I would recommend getting a set of magnets so your favorite winter birds can stick around with ease OR – Check out my Products page to learn how to place an order for anything and use these photo names:
+I would recommend getting a set of magnets so your favorite winter birds can stick around with ease OR – Check out my Shop to learn how to place an order for anything and use these photo names:

 - Old Process Cardinal